PiotrZakrzewski/julia-monte-carlo/README.md

 const TEMPERATURE = 4 # randomness in each step
 const ITERATIONS = 1000 # number of iterations before stopping the sim and annuncing result const STARTING_VECTOR = [10, 10, 10] # values for Strength, Dexterity and Health the sim will start with const OPPONENT = [10, 10, 10] # values for Strength, Dexterity and Health of the opponent.
-The sim does mutate these values const DMG_DICE = 2 # how many D6 dice will be rolled to determine the dmg dealt on successfull hit const PISTOL_SKILL = 2 # how much GURPS bonus to basic skill in pistol the duelists have.
+The sim does not mutate these values const DMG_DICE = 2 # how many D6 dice will be rolled to determine the dmg dealt on successfull hit const PISTOL_SKILL = 2 # how much GURPS bonus to basic skill in pistol the duelists have.
 This is not mutated by the sim. const MAX_ROUNDS = 10 # after that many rounds the duel is considered lost if the opponent (P2) is not disabled